×

 • Serbian is spoken as a national language in: Bosnia, Croatia, Montenegro, Serbia.

 You will also get to know the continents where Mongolian and Serbian speaking countries lie.
-Based on the number of people that speak these languages, the position of Mongolian language is not available and position of Serbian language is 44.
+Based on the number of people that speak these languages, the position of Mongolian language is 26 and position of Serbian language is 44.
 Find all the information about these languages on Mongolian and Serbian.

 Mongolian and Serbian Language History